 Friends of UH CHBE,

-Welcome to the UH Chemical & Biomolecular Engineering Department website!
+Welcome to the William A. Brookshire Department of Chemical and Biomolecular Engineering website!
 I hope that you learn more about UH ChBE as you navigate the site.

 I look forward to hearing from you and seeing you at upcoming departmental, college, and university events!